 Our verdict about pre-season skiing in Zermatt

 The experience of skiing in Zermatt right before the season starts has us planning for next year already.
-Knowing about some of the small drawbacks helps: the Gornergrat Railway operates on a limited schedule, many of the Zermatt mountain restaurants remain shut, and there might not be quite enough snow for skiing to the chalet’s front door.
+Knowing about some of the small drawbacks helps: the Gornergrat Railway operates on a limited schedule, many of the Zermatt mountain restaurants remain shut, and there might not be enough snow for skiing to the chalet’s front door.

 But the benefit of fewer crowds by far outweighs any of these minor factors.
 We devised a few simple solutions to make it all work: instead of just showing up, we made it a point to study train and bus schedules.
 And with few restaurants open on the slopes, we gained flexibility by packing our own healthy snacks and hot beverages.